 - The tension you put on the leash shouldn’t evoke the problem behavior you’re trying to change.
 If your dog freezes, bucks against the leash, etc.- you’ll need to work with much less leash pressure.

 - Watch for smaller signs that the leash pressure is starting to bother the dog, and back off right away.
 These include things like stepping backward, moving their legs to brace against the leash pressure, or shifting their weight back.

 It’s likely you’ve never had to train this carefully before with past dogs.
 The seemed to just get used to the leash without any trouble.
 Unfortunately, the same strategy is unlikely to work for your more sensitive pup.
 Expect this to take some time and patience.

 Practice in different locations, and with your dog in different positions

 In the training I show you this week, we started working on introducing leash pressure indoors.
 I chose this because in the beginning, Pancake was afraid to go outside.
 As soon as we could leave the house, we practiced leash training on the front porch, and then on walks.
 Training in the house might not transfer to the outdoors unless you make a deliberate effort to train outside.

 I also made sure to vary the body position Pancake was in when I pulled on the leash.
 In real life, he could be oriented away from me, turned toward me, sitting, standing, etc. when the leash tightens.

 As with most work with fearful, reactive, or aggressive dogs, you’ll likely make faster progress, and feel less stressed and overwhelmed, if you have someone helping you.
-Join our monthly training membership and have trainers “on call” to answer your questions, or sign up for private training, and get the support you need.
+Join our monthly training membership and have trainers “on call” to answer your questions, or sign up for private training, and get the support you need for your fearful dog.